semaj/hammurabi/README.md

 The easiest way to get started is to use the Vagrant box.
 To do so, you'll need VirtualBox installed.
-In this directory, you can then run `vagrant up`, then `vagrant ssh`. `vagrant up` creates a new virtual machine, installs necessary dependencies, sets up the repository, and builds the code.
-You can `cd engine` and test from there.
+In this directory, you can then run `vagrant up`, then `vagrant ssh`. `vagrant up` creates a new virtual machine, installs necessary dependencies, `vagrant ssh` connects to the box.
+Then run `cd engine`, then set everything up with `./scripts/setup.sh`.

-Note that `vagrant up` might take a few minutes---the first `cargo build` can be time-consuming.
+Note that `vagrant up` might take a few minutes.

 ## Without Vagrant